AntonOresten/TypedFASTX.jl/README.md

 ```

 ## Example
-Here is some ways to create DNA records (without qualities):
+Here are some ways to create DNA records (without qualities):

 ```julia
 using TypedFASTX, BioSequences, FASTX